 The permanent construction of an elevated viaduct would introduce a substantial industrial visual element to the existing natural and cultural environments.
 The aerial structure would be out of scale with the existing one-story residential and commercial development.
 Therefore, the project scale would contrast with the existing natural and cultural environments.
-As a result of the design and engineering refinements made after publication of the Draft EIR/EIS, the elevation of the viaduct would be lowered.
-However, the viaduct would still largely block views of the Tehachapi ridgelines with only the tops of the ridgelines visible and would block expansive views from residences of the valley floor.
+In addition, the viaduct structure would block expansive views from residences of the valley floor to the Tehachapi ridgelines to the southeast.
 Overall, due to the scale and height of the HSR structures, the project's visual character would be incompatible with the visual character of the existing natural and cultural environments.